djparentx/BT-Manager/README.md

 # R36S BT Manager

-A complete Bluetooth management solution for the R36S, originally by Jason and enhanced for dArkOs, providing a fully automated setup, system-level fixes, and an easy-to-use controller-friendly interface.
+A complete Bluetooth management solution for the R36S, originally by Jason_3x and enhanced for dArkOs, providing a fully automated setup, system-level fixes, and an easy-to-use controller-friendly interface.

 ---